mvolkmann/blog/src/nushell.md

 TODO: Why doesn't this work?
 You asked on Discord.
 TODO: It seems like group-by would need two arguments,
 TODO: the column name and the "grouper" block.
+TODO: You asked on Discord on 3/25/21.
+JT thinks @andras_io would know.

 ```bash
 ls | group-by { = $it.name | cut -d'.' -f2 }